Attack at the US Capitol in Washington: man attacks police officers – officer dies

-The Capitol in Washington is currently cordoned off.
-The reason is an external security threat.
-An attacker rammed the barrier and injured two police officers.
+An attacker rammed a vehicle into a Washington Capitol cordon and injured two police officers.
+One officer died from his injuries.

-- The U.S. Capitol was cordoned off after a vehicle rammed a barrier.
-The incident brings back memories of the January 6 rioting.

-- The suspect was also armed with a knife and injured two police officers.
+- A vehicle rammed a barrier at the US Capitol and the attacker injured two police officers.

 - A police officer succumbed to his injuries shortly after the attack (see update from April 2, 8:49 p.m.).